 In general, upon the effectiveness of the proposed merger, each share of Roadway stock (except those shares owned directly or indirectly by Roadway or Yellow and those shares held by dissenting stockholders) will be converted into 1.924 shares of Yellow common stock.
 However, a Roadway stockholder may elect to receive \$48.00 in cash in lieu of Yellow stock for each share of the stockholder's Roadway stock.
 Notwithstanding the individual elections of the Roadway stockholders, no more than 50% of the Roadway shares may be converted into cash and certain adjustments will be made so that the aggregate consideration in the proposed merger will consist of approximately 50% cash and 50% Yellow common stock.
-See "Description of the Merger".
+See "The Merger Agreement-Merger Consideration" and "The Merger Agreement-Allocation and Proration".